niuers/Distributed-System-Design-Review/Approach System Design Questions.md

    * What does the system do?
    * What are the inputs and outputs of the system?
 2. Scale (Read and Write):
-   * How many users are there?
+   * How many daily active users (DAU) are there?
-   * How many read requests per second do we expect?
+   * How many read requests per second (QPS) do we expect?
    * How much data is queried per request?
    * What is the expected read to write ratio?
    * How many videos view are processed per second?